Quality Education in the Benedictine Tradition

 Assistant Professor of Politics Fellow in Political Institutions and Policy email@example.com Aurelius Hall, Room 317

-More specifically, Dr. Foss's dissertation examined the implications of John Rawls's thought for the judicial branch based upon Rawls's advocacy of judicial review and his statements about the Court's use of public reason.
-Ultimately what Rawls offers is a rhetorical strategy meant to assure the realization of his version of liberal constitutionalism.
-Foss's work at Baylor earned him several recognitions, including the 2011 Outstanding Ph.D.
-Student in Political Science, the Morrison Fellowship in 2010, the Stormie Schott Award in 2009, and the Richard D. Huff Distinguished Master's Student in Political Science in 2008.
-He was also invited to present his research on Francisco Suarez before the Graduate Student Association of Baylor University in 2009 and was a recipient of a the ISI Weaver Fellowship in 2007.
+Foss wrote a dissertation at Baylor on the political theorist John Rawls and the American Supreme Court, which has since been published as a book entitled Constitutional Democracy and Judicial Supremacy: John Rawls and the Transformation of American Politics (Cambria Press, 2016).
+Foss’s work at Baylor earned him several recognitions, including the 2011 Outstanding Ph.D.
+Student in Political Science, the Morrison Fellowship in 2010, the Stormie Schott Award in 2009 and the Richard D. Huff Distinguished Master’s Student in Political Science in 2008.
+He was also invited to present his research on Francisco Suarez before the Graduate Student Association of Baylor University in 2009 and was a recipient of the ISI Weaver Fellowship in 2007.